edumor/kipu-bank/README.md

 - **Access Control**: Owner-only emergency functions with proper modifiers
 - **Safe Transfers**: Uses low-level call for secure ETH transfers

-## 🏗️ Arquitectura del Contrato
+## Contract Architecture

-### Componentes Principales
+### Main Components

-#### Variables Inmutables
+#### Immutable Variables
-- `WITHDRAWAL_LIMIT`: Límite máximo de retiro por transacción
+- `WITHDRAWAL_LIMIT`: Maximum withdrawal limit per transaction
-- `BANK_CAP`: Límite total de depósitos que puede manejar el banco
+- `BANK_CAP`: Total deposit limit that the bank can handle

-#### Variables de Estado
+#### State Variables
-- `owner`: Propietario del contrato
+- `owner`: Contract owner address
-- `totalDeposited`: Total de ETH depositado
+- `totalDeposited`: Total ETH deposited in the bank
-- `totalDeposits`: Contador de depósitos realizados
+- `totalDeposits`: Counter of deposits made
-- `totalWithdrawals`: Contador de retiros realizados
+- `totalWithdrawals`: Counter of withdrawals made
-- `balances`: Mapping de direcciones a sus balances
+- `balances`: Mapping of addresses to their balances

-#### Eventos
+#### Events
-- `Deposit`: Emitido cuando se realiza un depósito
+- `Deposit`: Emitted when a deposit is made
-- `Withdrawal`: Emitido cuando se realiza un retiro exitoso
+- `Withdrawal`: Emitted when a successful withdrawal is made

-#### Errores Personalizados
+#### Custom Errors
-- `BankCapExceeded`: Cuando se excede el límite del banco
+- `BankCapExceeded`: When the bank limit is exceeded
-- `WithdrawalLimitExceeded`: Cuando se excede el límite de retiro
+- `WithdrawalLimitExceeded`: When the withdrawal limit is exceeded
-- `InsufficientBalance`: Cuando no hay suficiente balance
+- `InsufficientBalance`: When there is insufficient balance
-- `ZeroDeposit/ZeroWithdrawal`: Para transacciones de valor cero
+- `ZeroDeposit/ZeroWithdrawal`: For zero-value transactions
-- `OnlyOwner`: Para funciones restringidas al propietario
+- `OnlyOwner`: For owner-restricted functions

 ## Deployment Instructions